-Over the course of the year, there were three amendments made to the budget.
-Actual expenditures were \$59,952 below final budget amounts which was a result of unspent budget in all appropriation units.
+Over the course of the year, there was one amendment made to the budget.
+Actual expenditures were \$121,882 below final budget amounts which was a result of unspent budget in all appropriation units.

-STATE OF NEW MEXICO NEW MEXICO MEDICAL BOARD Management's Discussion and Analysis June 30, 2018
+STATE OF NEW MEXICO NEW MEXICO MEDICAL BOARD Management's Discussion and Analysis June 30, 2019